Finding an Internship Abroad

 Finding an internship abroad requires your initiative.
 It is a research task first!

-- What fields, methods, technologies am I particularly interested in?
-Where or for which products does this field or this method finds application?
+- What kind of fields, methods, technologies am I interested in?

 - What kind of industries, branches or products do I find interesting?

-- Which regions and countries of the world are particularly known for expertise in a specific field or industry?
+- Maybe also: Which regions and countries are particularly known for expertise in a specific field or industry?

 You can start your search for companies by looking at the industries and companies of a country or a specific region or city.
-Wikipedia articles on the country, region or the city often have sections on economy and industry.
-This may be a good starting point.
-Often regions and cities have their own official websites with information about the local economy and industries.
+For a starting point, Wikipedia articles on the country, region or the city often have sections on economy and industry.
+Often, regions and cities have their own official websites with information about the local economy and industries.
 There may be company directories for regions or cities.